Snowflake-Labs/sfquickstarts/site/sfguides/src/harness_the_power_of_snowflake_with_informatica_idmc/harness_the_power_of_snowflake_with_informatica_idmc.md

 The Informatica IDMC provides complete, comprehensive cloud-native and AI-powered data management capabilities, including data catalog, data integration, API and application integration, data prep, data quality, master data management, and a data marketplace, on a foundation of governance and privacy.
 Informatica IDMC is powered by our AI and machine learning (ML) engine, CLAIRE®, optimized for intelligence and automation, and is built on a modern, elastic, serverless microservices stack that connects data consumers to the data sources they need.
 It enables you to intelligently discover and understand all the data within and outside the enterprise, access and ingest all types of data wherever and whenever you want, curate and prepare data in a self-service fashion so that it is fit for use, and deliver an authoritative and trusted single view of all your data.
 Informatica IDMC is the single and most complete platform you will ever need for cloud-native data management.

+IDMC Data Integration allows you to load source data from databases, applications, and data files in the cloud or on-premises into Snowflake.
+Data Integration supports many transformations that can be used to transform and enrich the source data.
+In addition, pushdown optimization (PDO) can be utilized for some transformations and functions to take advantage of Snowflake compute resources for data processing.

+In this lab, you will create a mapping to read two delimited files (Orders and Lineitem) from S3, join the files, perform an aggregation to create a count and total, and write the results into a new table in Snowflake.
+Then in the mapping task, you will turn on pushdown optimization to enable the processing to occur in Snowflake.

 JSON (JavaScript Object Notation) is a text-based data format commonly used between servers and web applications and web-connected devices.
 Because it is text-based, it is readable by both humans and machines.
 JSON semi-structured data can be stored in Snowflake variant column alongside relational data.
 In IDMC, the hierarchy parser transformation parses and transforms hierarchy data to relational data.

-In this guide, you will learn how to build a data integration mapping and mapping task or data pipeline using Informatica's Data Integration.
-You will also use sample weather forecast data to create a hierarchical schema, then use it in a mapping to parse and transform the JSON weather forecast data, join them, add an expression to convert the temperature, and then write the data to a new table.
+In this lab, you will also use sample weather forecast data to create a hierarchical schema, then use it in a mapping to parse and transform the JSON weather forecast data, join them, add an expression to convert the temperature, and then write the data to a new table.

 ### Prerequisites
 - Familiarity with Snowflake